Locations

 We’ve seen cases where companies assumed certain capabilities were “included” after migrating to S/4, only to be told later that they needed an additional license for full use (e.g., advanced warehouse or transportation features).

-Each new module or system integration (like adopting SAP Process Orchestration, or adding SAP BW/4HANA for analytics) can be a separate engine with its metric (documents, data volume, etc.), thus adding to the cost.
+Each new module or system integration (such as adopting SAP Process Orchestration or adding SAP BW/4HANA for analytics) can be a separate engine with its metric (documents, data volume, etc.), thereby adding to the cost.

 This allows you to include potential license fees in the project budget or negotiate them beforehand rather than being billed unexpectedly at the next audit.